 In addition, can you also commit to training a minimum of 4 days per week, often 5 times per week, and up to 30 minutes of cardio 4x per week as your contest approaches?
 (Note: we keep cardio minimal and most athletes do not do more than 100 minutes per week)

-Truth #3: As coaches, we can’t always predict how quickly you will progress.
+Truth #3: As coaches, we can’t always predict how quickly your contest prep will progress.

 Many factors impact your rate of muscle growth and fat loss including genetics, history of dieting, training, stress levels, sleep, and unplanned life events.
 This is one of the reasons why hiring a coach that you trust is so important.